-Three former ministers of the erstwhile John Mahama-led NDC government have been invited by Police Criminal Investigation Department (CID) of the Ghana Police Service (GPS), to assist with the ongoing investigations into alleged financial misrepresentations in the long controversial AMERI Power Deal.
+Dr. Kwabena Donkor, together with two other former ministers of the erstwhile John Mahama-led NDC government were in July, invited by Criminal Investigation Department (CID) of the Ghana Police Service (GPS), to assist with ongoing investigations into the alleged financial misrepresentations in the long controversial AMERI Power Deal.

-John Jinapor on 28th July, had his residence searched by some personnel from the Ghana Police Service as part of the investigations into the AMERI deal.
+Prior to the CID grilling, John Jinapor had his residence searched on 28th July by some personnel from the Ghana Police Service as part of the investigations into the AMERI deal.

 Mr. Jinapor who is currently Member of Parliament for Yapei Kusawgu revealed he was about leaving for Parliament Friday morning when 3 security personnel showed up at his residence and held him hostage for about two hours.